drewpendergrass/CHEEREIO/docs/letkf-implementation.rst

-.. _LETKF Utility module:
+.. _LETKF modules:

-The LETKF Utility module
+The CHEEREIO LETKF implementation
 ==========

 The 4D localized ensemble transform Kalman filter (4D-LETKF) algorithm lies at the heart of CHEEREIO.
-Everything else merely supports the assimilation operations conducted by this module.
+Everything else merely supports the assimilation operations conducted by this workflow.

 Overview of the 4D-LETKF implementation
 -------------